withaspirit/Elevator-Simulation/README.md

 6. After over coming the erorr, press Next> and it will show you the branches of the repository, do not make any changes to the default selected branches.
 7. It will open the Local Destination window in which you can select the location of the folder where you want clone the repository.
 Press Next>
 8. In the next window, Select "Import as general project" as the wizard from import and press Next>.
 This will load the project
 9. From the project explorer window, right click the project folder and from the popup menu, select "Configure", then "Convert to Maven Project".
-This will convert the project into a Maven project
+This will convert the project into a Maven project.

 </details>